-It is envisaged that the Woolpit Neighbourhood Plan will run concurrently with the new Joint Local Plan and will apply during the period to 2036.
+The Woolpit Neighbourhood Plan covers the plan period from 2016 until 2036 (the original end date of the emerging Joint Local Plan).
 However, it is recognised that periodical review over the plan period will be necessary in order to respond to challenges and concerns that arise during that time and to meet the changing needs and aspirations of the local community.